-We successfully placed 26 non-executive directors and trustees this year, including high-profile assignments on behalf of Jersey Audit Office and the Army ARAC.
-Four of our appointments (15%) were ethnic minority candidates, whilst 10 (38%) were female.
-Charity Next placed 54 Civil Service fast streamers on secondment into community and purpose-led organisations across the UK, to deliver high-profile, legacy leaving work and solidify long-term, mutually informed connections between the public sector's future leaders and the UK not-for-profit sector.
-In addition, we helped 27 individuals engage with another sector through brokering a mentor relationship or secondment enabling them to gain experience or establish connections in another sector.
+We successfully worked on 21 non-executive director and trustee roles this year, including high-profile assignments on behalf of Public Sector Audit Appointments (PSAA), Local Partnerships, and the Government Legal Department.
+Of those placed, 24% were ethnic minority candidates and 52% were female.
+Charity Next placed 78 Civil Service fast streamers on secondment into community and purpose-led organisations across the UK, to deliver high-profile, legacy leaving work and solidify long-term, mutually informed connections between the public sector's future leaders and the UK not-for-profit sector.
+In addition, we helped 28 individuals engage with another sector through brokering a mentor relationship or secondment (including at DG level) enabling them to gain experience or establish connections in another sector.